 “How is it?
 Did she move?”
 The response wasn’t positive so Alice grabbed Ezekiel’s hand and squeezed it before continuing, “I’m sure she will one day.
 We have to keep faith.”

 “I think she’s been in this coma for a long time.
 If she doesn’t wake up soon she may not wake up at all.”
 Alice hit Gabriel again.
 “What?
 I’m only stating facts!
 I don’t want to see that happening either.”
-The boy added, his hands raising like he was surrendering.
+The boy added, his hands raising in surrender.

 “She needs a miracle.”
 Mark started.
 “I wonder if there’s anything that could tell us where she is and if she’s in any pain.”
 The human wondered out loud.